kimbo-slicee/Node.js-Express.js-Cours/6-Streams/streams.md

 Streams are ideal for applications dealing with large files (e.g., video streaming, audio processing, logs) because they don’t load the entire dataset into memory at once, improving efficiency.
 >[!IMPORTANT]
 > Almost all Node.js applications, no matter how simple, use streams in some manner.
+> Both Writable and Readable streams use the EventEmitter API in various ways to communicate the current state of the stream.